mrsilver76/yarss/README.md

 # YARSS - Yet Another Recursive Sudoku Solver
 **A Sudoku solver which uses brute force, recursion and backtracking to solve any (solveable) Sudoku puzzle.**

 Written in VBScript (for Windows) and Perl (for other operating systems).
-You can run the Perl one in Windows if you want, but you'll need to install Perl to do it.
+Windows users are recommended to run the VBScript version, although the Perl version will work if you install [Strawberry Perl](http://strawberryperl.com/) first (which is probably overkill for one thing).

 Reads Sudoku puzzles in `.sdk` or `.ss` file formats and outputs any possible solutions.
 If the puzzle has been devised poorly then there may be no solutions or more than one solution.
 The code will get them all.